Mixture of Masters: Sparse Chess Language Models with Player Routing: Abstract

 \section{Abstract}

 Modern chess language models are dense transformers trained on millions of games played by thousands of high-rated individuals.
 However, these monolithic networks tend to collapse into mode-averaged behavior, where stylistic boundaries are blurred, and rare but effective strategies are suppressed.
 To counteract homogenization, we introduce \momLong (\mom), the first chess mixture-of-experts model with small-sized GPT experts emulating world-class grandmasters.
-Each expert is trained with a combination of self-supervised learning and reinforcement learning guided by chess-specific rewards.
 For each move, a post-hoc learnable gating network selects the most appropriate persona to channel depending on the game state, allowing \mom to switch its style dynamically---e.g., Tal’s offensive vocation or Petrosian’s defensive solidity.
-When evaluated against Stockfish on unseen standard games, \mom outperforms both dense individual expert networks and popular GPT baselines trained on aggregated data, while ensuring generation variety, control, and interpretability.
+When evaluated against Stockfish on unseen standard games, \mom outperforms both dense individual expert networks and popular GPT baselines trained on aggregated data, while ensuring generation variety, control, and interpretability.\\[1mm] \raisebox{-0.25\height}{ } \textbf{\mbox{Data, Code \& Model Weights:}} \href{https://anonymous.4open.science/r/mixture-of-masters}{anonymous.4open.science/r/mixture-of-masters}\\[1mm] \raisebox{-0.25\height}{ } \textbf{\mbox{Lichess Bot:}} \href{https://lichess.org/@/mixture-of-masters}{https://lichess.org/@/mixture-of-masters}